univention/univention-corporate-server/doc/manual/print-services/windows-clients.rst

       Error message on first access

-8. The uploaded driver now needs to be selected from the dropdown menu under *Drivers* in the *Advanced* tab.
+8. The uploaded driver now needs to be selected from the drop down menu under *Drivers* in the *Advanced* tab.
 Then click on :guilabel:`Apply` (Important:
    **DON'T** click on :guilabel:`OK`!).